progcityscape/pands-problem-sheet/README.md

 ### Week 2
 [https://github.com/progcityscape/pands-problem-sheet/blob/main/bank.py] outputs the total of two cent amounts in Euros and Cents<br>
 ### Week 3
-[https://github.com/progcityscape/pands-problem-sheet/blob/main/accounts1.1.py] tackles the main part of the week 3 task, outputting 4 wildcards and a 6-digit account number, based on a 10-digit input.<br>
-[https://github.com/progcityscape/pands-problem-sheet/blob/main/accounts1.2_.py] continues the task and extends to include account numbers of any length. <br>
+[https://github.com/progcityscape/pands-problem-sheet/blob/main/accounts1.2_.py] tackles the main part of the week 3 task, outputting 4 wildcards and a 6-digit account number, based on a 10-digit input and then continues the task and extends to include account numbers of any length. <br>
 ### Week 4
 [https://github.com/progcityscape/pands-problem-sheet/blob/main/collatz.py] asks the user to input a positive integer and divides it by two if it is even but, if it is odd, multiplies it by 3 and adds 1.
 This is known as the collatz conjecture.
 Program ends when current value is 1. <br>
 ### Week 5